-You’ve been talking to someone for the last few days, and everything seemed to be going great – until they stopped replying to your messages.
-You thought they might be ghosting you, so you started to move on… and then they reappear in your inbox, acting as though they never left.
+You’ve been talking to someone for the last few days, and everything seemed to be going great – until they started sending mixed signals.
+First they stopped replying to your messages.
+You thought they might be ghosting you, so you started to move on… and then they reappeared in your inbox, acting as though they never left.

 Can you relate to this?
 If so, you’re not alone.
 Mixed signals are (sadly) a common part of dating, but that doesn’t mean you have to deal with them.